Bobby Kamwa

-Bobby-Emmanuel Kamwa (born 18 March 2000) is a Cameroonian professional footballer who plays as an attacking midfielder or forward for club Newport County.
+Bobby-Emmanuel Kamwa (born 18 March 2000) is a Cameroonian professional footballer who plays as a winger for club Bristol Rovers.

 Club career

 Leeds United

 Kamwa was born in Douala, Cameroon, but moved with his family to Leeds, England, at the age of nine.
 Kamwa joined the Leeds United academy aged 13 and in July 2020, he signed a two-year contract with the club.
 Kamwa was released by Leeds at the end of the 2021–22 season.

 Dunfermline Athletic (loan)

 In January 2022 Kamwa joined Scottish Championship club Dunfermline Athletic on loan for the remainder of the 2021–22 season.

 Burton Albion

 He signed for League One club Burton Albion in October 2022, before signing a new contract in February 2023 to keep him at the club until June 2024.

 Following the conclusion of the 2023–24 season, it was confirmed Kamwa was to leave the club upon the expiration of his contract.